dit-calendar/dit-calendar.github.io/README.md

 This is a tool for user-event assignment via [telegram](https://telegram.org/).
-It's designed to help (public/collective/participatory/collaborative) groups with self-administration of work.
+It's designed to help (public/collective/participatory/collaborative) groups to organize work.

 after you created an event or a task in your calendar